FreeDSx/LDAP/docs/Client/Controls.md

 The create method is a way for generating arbitrary controls using the following parameters (in order):

  * A specific string OID
- * A boolean indicating if the control criticality
+ * A boolean indicating the control criticality
  * An optional value, which can be an ASN.1 AbstractType object from the FreeDSx/ASN.1 library.

-In its most simple for, pass it a string OID:
+In its most simple form, pass it a string OID:

 ```php
 use FreeDSx\Ldap\Controls;